Brevard County, Florida: Climate

-The winter of 2009–2010 was the coldest on record since 1937, when such records were first kept.
-Planting season, which normally starts around February 14, came six weeks later instead.
-Some flowers and herbs are planted as early as January.
-December 2010 was the coldest December on record.

 Environment

 Brevard County works together with the federal and state government to control pollution and preserve wetlands and coastal areas through lands dedicated to conservation and wildlife protection.
 There are 250 mi2 of federally protected wildlife refuges.
 These lands include Merritt Island National Wildlife Refuge, the Canaveral National Seashore, the St. Johns National Wildlife Refuge, the Archie Carr National Wildlife Refuge, several conservation areas managed by the St. Johns River Water Management District, Brevard County's Environmentally Endangered Lands Program Sanctuaries, and lands dedicated by the State as conservation areas.
+The underlying limestone in the county is relatively young at 150,000 years old.
+This means that the ground will not develop the sinkholes that are prevalent in the spine of Florida, where limestone is from 15 to 25 million years old.